kadogams/powerplant-coding-challenge/README.md

 # A proposal for ENGIE's powerplant-coding-challenge

-[UPDATE] Note that the challenge content has been updated since the moment this project has been submitted.
+[UPDATE] Please note that the challenge content has been updated since the moment this project has been submitted.

 A proposal to [the challenge offered by the SPaaS team of ENGIE/GEM](https://github.com/gem-spaas/powerplant-coding-challenge): a REST API exposing a POST method that takes a payload as you can find in the `resource/example_payloads` directory